-- 800-344-5696 when cards are Lost or Stolen - 800-523-9078 in the event of Fraudulent Activity
+- 800-344-5696 when cards are lost or stolen - 800-523-9078 in the event of Fraud Activity

-After notifying U.S. Bank, Cardholders should email their Supervisor(s), Agency Pcard Coordinator(s), and State PCard Program management (Pcard@iowa.gov).
-Upon notification, compromised cards will be canceled and new cards will be issued.
+After notifying U.S. Bank, Cardholders should email their Supervisor(s), Agency PCard Coordinator, and State PCard Program management (pcard@iowa.gov).
+Upon notification, compromised cards will be cancelled and new cards will be issued.